Rancho Oaks Service Unit 558

 Formal Recognitions

 Nominate a special volunteer for an adult recognition.
 These range from National GSUSA awards, Council Board-Approved Awards for volunteers, local service unit volunteer recognitions, and other volunteer recognitions.
-Check out the GSCCC website or the GSCCC Adult Recognition Adult Awards Guide to determine the best fit for your special person, and then submit your nomination.
+Check out the GSCCC website or the GSCCC Adult Recognition Handbook to determine the best fit for your special person, and then submit your nomination.
 It's easy—just use the Award Form!

 Adult Recognition Resources